kvinceto/Morse-Code-Translator/README.md

 This is a C# console application that takes english words and translate them to morse code.

-Every word must contain only letters of numbers.
+Every word must contain only letters or numbers.